Together, ARMA and its member organisations work to improve quality of life for all those living with musculoskeletal (MSK) disorders in the UK.

 We aim to foster co-operation between charities and professional organisations, working to enhance understanding and mutual support between individuals and organisational bodies.

-Care and Support Planning Guide from National Voices
+ARMA supports and has been actively involved in producing this new Care and Support Planning Guide from National Voices

 For anyone with ongoing health and care needs, it will help you to -

 • understand what care and support planning is and how it might help you;